cvs-health/testaro/README.md

 ###### Tenon

-Most packaged tests require only one act, but the `tenon` packaged test requires two acts:
+Most tools require only one act, but the `tenon` tool requires two acts:
 - An act of type `tenonRequest`.
 - An act of type `test` with `tenon` as the value of `which`.